Thursday, April 17, 2025

 A classic scene from “Ferris Bueller’s Day Off.”
 Who’d have thought it’d be so relevant today?

-And to thinik it is possible to learn from history.
+And to think it is possible to learn from history.

 https://youtube.com/shorts/RUAuLSYLxus?si=jPMhkHRlVAwEP0uE